vanya2143/todos/README.md

 # todos
-This is to do list app written in Django Rest Framework
+This is a to-do list app.
+This application uses: django rest framework to create api and jwt to create token authentication system.

 ## Run